vinay-gupta155/Apex-planet-task-2/Network -security-scan-notes.md

 Define a Target: Go to Configuration > Targets > New; enter IP, range (e.g., 192.168.1.0/24), or domain, plus ports (default all).

 Create a Task: Scans > Tasks > New; select target, choose scan config (e.g., "Full and fast" for balanced speed/depth), set credentials if needed.Launch the task monitor progress under Scans dashboard

+Wireshark: it is the focus of capturing and analyzing network traffic (high/medium/low level) to identify vulnerabilities, filter packets, and detect attacks like SQL injection from unencrypted HTTP traffic.
+It enables deep inspection of protocols, payloads, and anomalies in real-time or from PCAP files.

+Core Objectives:

+Capture live traffic or analyze saved captures to examine packet details like headers, payloads, and protocols (HTTP, TCP, etc.).
+Filter for specific traffic (e.g., unencrypted HTTP for credentials) and detect exploits such as SQL injection or XSS in requests.
+Perform syslog analysis for errors or unusual patterns.

+Key Wireshark Steps:
+Capture Setup: Select interface (e.g., Ethernet/WiFi) > Start capture; apply capture filters like "host 192.168.1.1" or "port 80".Display Filters: Post-capture, use filters like "http contains 'password'", "http.request.method == POST", or "tcp.port == 443" to isolate traffic.Follow Streams: Right-click packet > Follow > TCP/HTTP Stream to reconstruct sessions, view plaintext data.Export Objects: File > Export Objects > HTTP to save files leaked in responses.